-Date and times of moon phases in 2021 | EarthSky.org
+Moon phases for meteor watching in 2021

 Maybe an example will help.
 If you live in North America’s Central time zone, you have to subtract 6 hours from UTC (5 hours during Daylight Saving Time).
 Thus, the January 6 last quarter moon is at 3:38 a.m.
 Central Time and 9:38 UTC.

 Sometimes the date of the event will change.
-For example, the new moon on January 13 at 5:02 UTC.
-In the U.S. Central time zone that becomes the evening before, or January 12 at 11:02 p.m.
+For example, the new moon on January 13 is at 05:02 UTC.
+In the U.S. Central time zone that becomes the evening before: January 12 at 11:02 p.m.

 Astronomers call the period from one new moon to the next a lunation.
 It’s about 29.5 days.
 The four major moon phases of a lunation are new moon, first quarter, full moon, and last quarter.
 Every month will have all four of those phases, and some months will have one of those phases repeated.
 Depending on how the lunation lines up with the calendar month, you can have two full moons in a month, which means the second full moon of the month is a Blue Moon.
 There are no months with two full moons in 2021.

-A less common definition of a Blue Moon, but, is the third full moon in a season with four full moons.
+A less common definition of a Blue Moon is the third full moon in a season with four full moons.
 By this definition, the August 22, 2021, full moon will be a Blue Moon.

 Another sort of moon beloved in popular culture is a supermoon.
 A supermoon can be a new or full moon.
-It happens when when the moon is new or full, and also closest to Earth in its monthly orbit around us.
-A full supermoon will appear slightly larger than a normal full moon, though often not large enough for the average observer to notice a difference.
+It happens when the moon is new or full, and also closest to Earth in its monthly orbit around us.
+A full supermoon will appear slightly larger than a normal full moon, though often not enough larger for the average observer to notice a difference.
 A minimoon happens when a new or full moon is farthest from Earth in its monthly orbit.

 Different cultures in different time periods have given names to the full moons.
 Check out this list of full moon names and decide what name works best for the moon where you live.
 Or make up your own!
 The Back-to-School Moon in September is a favorite full moon (although maybe not for kids).